Things as They Are (film)

 Things as They Are (Las cosas como son) is a 2012 Chilean film directed and written by Fernando Lavanderos and filmed in Santiago, Chile.
 It premiered in Chile at the 2012 Festival Internacional de Viña del Mar (International Festival of Viña del Mar) and internationally at the Festival Internacional de Cine de Mar del Plata (International Film Festival Mar del Plata) in Argentina.

 Plot

-Jerónimo is an antisocial local man who rents rooms in his home to expats so he can snoop around their belongings.
-One day Sanna arrives a girl who will change Jerónimo's life.
-They start getting closer until Jerónimo discovers that Sanna is hiding something in his house.
+The story follows Jerónimo, a solitary, detail-oriented, and meticulous individual who rents out rooms to foreigners in Santiago, Chile's capital, to generate income due to his large family house.
+Sanna, a young Norwegian doing social work for a non-governmental organization, ends up staying at Jerónimo's house.
+However, problems arise when Sanna secretly brings a child to the house without consulting him, leading to arguments but ultimately allowing them to get to know each other better.
+Eventually, Sanna leaves to return to her home country, and Jerónimo goes back to his regular life.